[Investigation] Moscow using far right to infiltrate EU parliament

 Russia's Central Election Committee treated the vote differently than Russian parliamentary or presidential elections, and did not invite official observers from the Organisation for Security and Cooperation in Europe (OSCE), Office for Democratic Institutions and Human Rights (ODIHR) or Parliamentary Assembly of the Council of Europe (PACE) - as it usually does for nationwide plebiscites.

-However, following a long Russian tradition of using alternative mechanisms of international endorsement of dubious elections, Moscow invited dozens of foreign politicians, journalists and activists who were ready to praise any electoral process in Russia as democratic, open, free and fair whatever their actual conduct.
+However, following a long Russian tradition of using alternative mechanisms of international endorsement of dubious elections, Moscow invited dozens of foreign politicians, journalists, and activists, who were ready to praise any electoral process in Russia as democratic, open, free and fair whatever their actual conduct.

 Some of them "observed" the vote only in Russia, while the passengers of the Severstal plane were also brought to do the same in Crimea.

-The largest part of the delegation was a group of French MEPs, featuring Virginie Joron, Hervé Juvin, Jean-Lin Lacapelle, Philippe Olivier and Thierry Mariani – all members of the French far-right National Rally party led by Marine Le Pen, and all members of the Identity and Democracy far-right group in the European Parliament.
+The largest part of the delegation was a group of French MEPs, featuring Virginie Joron, Hervé Juvin, Jean-Lin Lacapelle, Philippe Olivier, and Thierry Mariani – all members of the French far-right National Rally party led by Marine Le Pen, and all members of the Identity and Democracy far-right group in the European Parliament.

 Le Pen is a staunch supporter of the Kremlin, and was Moscow's favourite in the 2017 French presidential elections.